-Many aspects of CSE take place on line so it may be difficult to identify this within school.
+Many aspects of CSE take place online so it may be difficult to identify this within school.
+The behaviours also need to be considered within the context of the child's age and stage of development.
+As they get older this may be more difficult to identify.
 However abuse indicators may include:

-- Children talking about having lots of 'friends' online whom when asked the do not know personally

-- Disengagement from education

-- Using drugs or alcohol

-- Unexplained gifts/money

-- Repeat concerns about sexual health

-- Decline in emotional wellbeing

-- Talking about physically meeting up with someone they met online

-- Posting lots of images of themselves online

-- Going missing

-- Talking about friendships with older young people/adults - Engagement with offending
+- Children talking about having lots of 'friends' online whom when asked the do not know personally - Disengagement from education - Using drugs or alcohol - Unexplained gifts/money - Repeat concerns about sexual health - Decline in emotional wellbeing - Talking about physically meeting up with someone they met online - Posting lots of images of themselves online - Going missing - Talking about friendships with older young people/adults - Engagement with offending - Exclusion or unexplained absences from school - Isolation from peers/social network - Frequently in the company of older people association with 'risky' adults - Accepting lifts or being picked up in vehicles - Physical injury without plausible explanation - No parental supervision/monitoring of online activity - Poor school attendance